input-output-hk/catalyst-ci/docs/src/guides/languages/go.md

     DO ../../earthly/go+LINT --src="go.mod go.sum cmd"
 ```

-With our depedencies installed, we're now ready to start operating with the source code.
+With our dependencies installed, we're now ready to start operating with the source code.
 To do this, we establish a dedicated `src` target that is solely responsible for copying the local source code into the context.
-This is a common patern as it ensures we perform this only once and it makes future changes easier (as we only copy in a single
+This is a common pattern as it ensures we perform this only once and it makes future changes easier (as we only copy in a single
 place).
 Any future targets which need access to the source code will inherit from this target.